Economic zone data-enabled predictive control for connected open water systems: Introduction

-Model predictive control (MPC), which is an optimization-based advanced control strategy that predicts future system behaviors and determines optimal control actions subject to system constraints~\cite{morari1999Model, rawlings2017Modela,christofides2013Distributed} has been widely used for regulating the operation of water systems~\cite{castelletti2023Model, becker2024Optimization, vanderheijden2022Multimarket, maestre2012Distributed, vanoverloop2014Model, kong2023Predictive, vanoverloop2008Multiple}.
-In~\cite{kong2023Predictive}, MPC was applied to an open water system with pumping stations to regulate the water levels and reduce operating energy.
+Model predictive control (MPC), which is an optimization-based advanced control strategy that predicts future system behaviors and determines optimal control actions subject to system constraints~\citep{morari1999Model, rawlings2017Model,christofides2013Distributed}, has been widely used for regulating the operation of water systems~\citep{castelletti2023Model, becker2024Optimization, vanderheijden2022Multimarket, maestre2012Distributed, vanoverloop2014Model, kong2023Predictive, vanoverloop2008Multiple}. \cite{kong2023Predictive} applied MPC to an open water system with pumping stations to regulate the water levels and reduce operating energy.
 In~\cite{vanoverloop2008Multiple}, multiple model predictive control was proposed for a drainage canal system to address uncertain inflows, which minimizes the risk of damage by combining the results of multiple MPC controllers.
-From a practical point of view, real-world connected open systems do not often require water levels to be regulated to an exact set-point, since this can be energy-intensive and unrealistic in the presence of significant disturbances and uncertainties; instead, maintaining water levels within desired zones is generally sufficient~\cite{horvath2022Potential}, for example, for keeping water levels within safety bounds~\cite{horvath2022Potential}, preserving adequate flood storage capacity~\cite{breckpot2013Flood}, or facilitating coordination of downstream operations~\cite{ negenborn2009Distributed}.
-Accordingly, in~\cite{horvath2022Potential}, multi-objective first-principles model-based MPC is applied to a polder water system to maintain water levels of the branches within a predefined zone and reduce economic cost.
-The objective of maintaining water levels within a predefined zone aligns naturally with the concept of zone model predictive control (zone MPC)~\cite{gonzalez2009Stable,gonzalez2009Robust,ferramosca2010MPC}, a variant of MPC that aims to keep system variables within a specified target range rather than tracking a fixed set-point~\cite{liu2019Modelpredictive,liu2018Economic}.
-Compared to set-point tracking, this zone-tracking formulation offers greater flexibility in control action selection and can enhance robustness to disturbances and model mismatches~\cite{liu2019Modelpredictive}, making it particularly suitable for operating connected open water systems where external disturbances and uncertainties are prevalent.
+In practice, regulating water levels to an exact set-point is energy-intensive and unrealistic in the presence of significant disturbances and uncertainties; instead, maintaining water levels within zones is generally sufficient~\citep{horvath2022Potential}, for example, for keeping water levels within safety bounds~\citep{horvath2022Potential}, preserving adequate flood storage capacity~\citep{breckpot2013Flood}, or facilitating coordination of downstream operations~\citep{negenborn2009Distributed}.
+Accordingly, in~\cite{horvath2022Potential}, multi-objective first-principles model-based MPC was applied to a polder water system to maintain water levels of the branches within a predefined zone and reduce economic cost.
+The objective of maintaining water levels within a predefined zone aligns naturally with the concept of zone model predictive control (zone MPC)~\citep{gonzalez2009Stable,gonzalez2009Robust,ferramosca2010MPC}, a variant of MPC that aims to keep system variables within a specified target range rather than tracking a fixed set-point~\citep{liu2019Modelpredictive,liu2018Economic}.
+Compared to set-point tracking, this zone-tracking formulation offers greater flexibility in control action selection and can enhance robustness to disturbances and uncertainties~\citep{liu2019Modelpredictive}, making it particularly suitable for operating connected open water systems where external disturbances and uncertainties are prevalent.